-Since our last 'Code in the news' update, we've been keeping ourselves busy with new business wins, award dos and plenty of boundary-pushing projects , plus a little something for ourselves -- a total re-brand of our website.
+Since our last update, we’ve been keeping ourselves busy with new business wins, award dos and plenty of boundary-pushing projects , plus a little something for ourselves — a total re-brand of our website.

 Here’s a closer look at what’s been happening round our way over the last three months.

 Back in April, we received the superb news that we’d been chosen to handle digital marketing for Chester Zoo’s Islands project, a £30m development due to open in Easter 2015 that will allow visitors to journey through exotic lands to discover a whole new host of animals.